 Whether or not you've had counselling before, it can be daunting trying to choose a therapist to work with, and then taking those first steps to meet your new therapist.

 I want to help make the journey as easy as possible for you.
-That's why I offer a free informal consultation, which can happen face-to-face or over the phone, to help you decide if you'd like to work with me.
+That's why I offer a free informal consultation, which can happen over the phone, to help you decide if you'd like to work with me.

 We can then begin face-to-face sessions at my practice in central Hove, as often and for as long as you like (most people come for an hour of therapy per week, for as long as feels right to them).
 Our sessions can be open-ended, or limited in number if that's what you prefer.

 There are other options for you if my clinic in Hove isn't convenient.
 I can offer locations elsewhere in the city (and across East and Mid Sussex) for people who are seeking regular, long-term therapy.
 Sometimes I travel to people's homes or other locations, if that feels right for them.
 I can also offer telephone sessions and online sessions if you live further away, if you have accessibility needs, or if you travel away often (for example).
 All these options are flexible.

 Whichever way we work together, the relationship we build will be an important bedrock for the therapy.
 I hope that you'll find me to be warm, engaged, and genuinely committed to finding solutions that are helpful to you.